-- A single garnishment of earnings - Engaging in political activity (employers with 20 or more employees covered by this law) - Testifying or providing any information in a labor investigation or proceeding - Discloses or threatens to disclose a workplace act or practice that violates state law. - Gives information to or testifies before any public body conducting an investigation, hearing, or inquiry into any violation. - Refuses to participate in an employment action that violates state law. - In good faith, discloses or threatens to disclose the employer's policy or practice that the employee reasonably believes violates an environmental law, rule, or regulation. - Provides information to or testifies before a public body conducting an investigation or hearing relating to the violation of an environmental law, rule, or regulation.

-Harassment / Sexual Harassment 22 YES Opposing any practice that violates the age and sickle-cell trait discrimination provisions of the Louisiana Employment Discrimination Law (LEDL) Serving jury duty Filing a workers' compensation claim Donating bone marrow Disclosing or threatening to disclose environmental violations Workplace harassment is prohibited by the Louisiana Employment Discrimination Law (LEDL).
+Testifying or providing any information in a labor investigation or proceeding Discloses or threatens to disclose a workplace act or practice that violates state law.
+Gives information to or testifies before any public body conducting an investigation, hearing, or inquiry into any violation.
+Refuses to participate in an employment action that violates state law.
+In good faith, discloses or threatens to disclose the employer's policy or practice that the employee reasonably believes violates an environmental law, rule, or regulation.
+Provides information to or testifies before a public body conducting an investigation or hearing relating to the violation of an environmental law, rule, or regulation.
+Opposing any practice that violates the age and sickle-cell trait discrimination provisions of the Louisiana Employment Discrimination Law (LEDL) Serving jury duty Filing a workers' compensation claim Donating bone marrow Disclosing or threatening to disclose environmental violations Harassment / Sexual Harassment 23 YES Disclosing of threatening to disclose environmental violations.
+Workplace harassment is prohibited by the Louisiana Employment Discrimination Law (LEDL).
 Although not specifically defined in the LEDL, harassment is generally considered a type of employment discrimination.
 Harassment is unwelcome conduct.
 It becomes illegal when (1) employees have no choice but to tolerate the harassment if they want to keep their job; (2) it is so severe that a regular person would see it as intimidating, hostile, or abusive.
 Sexual harassment includes unwelcome sexual advances, requests for sexual favors and verbal or physical conduct of a sexual nature when: Engaging in such conduct is made an implicit or explicit term or condition of employment.
 Example: A newly hired milker is told that sexual jokes, touching and nude posters are just part of farm life and she should try to ignore it.
 Acceptance or rejection of such conduct is used as the basis for an employment decision affecting an employee.
 Example: A manager tells a worker applying for a promotion that the job would be his if he just "treated her right."
 The conduct interferes with an employee's work or creates an intimidating, hostile or offensive work environment.
 Example: One worker experiences repeated advances from another asking her for dates or "just to go out for drinks after work."
 The worker says she isn't interested, but the co-worker won't take 'no' for an answer.

-It is illegal to retaliate against employees for filing or otherwise aiding with a complaint or opposing a discriminatory practice or assisting in any manner in an investigation, procee Forced Labor 23 Louisiana law prohibits any person from: Knowingly recruiting, harboring, transporting, providing, soliciting, obtaining, or maintaining the use of another person through fraud, force, or coercion to provide labor Knowingly benefiting from forced labor Knowingly facilitating any of these activities, including but not limited to, helping, aiding, abetting, or conspiring, regardless of whether a thing of value is promised to or received by the person
+It is illegal to retaliate against employees for filing or otherwise aiding with a complaint or opposing a discriminatory practice or assisting in any manner in an investigation, proceeding or hearing.
+Please see Federal Fact Sheet for further information on harassment/sexual harassment.
+Forced Labor 24 Louisiana law prohibits any person from: Knowingly recruiting, harboring, transporting, providing, soliciting, obtaining, or maintaining the use of another person through fraud, force, or coercion to provide labor Knowingly benefiting from forced labor Knowingly facilitating any of these activities, including but not limited to, helping, aiding, abetting, or conspiring, regardless of whether a thing of value is promised to or received by the person